Business & Marketing

 This is a great opportunity for you to develop a deeper understanding of European culture and a greater awareness of your own communication skills

-The School of Business & Enterprise at UWS offers professionally focused courses, providing students with sought-after skillsets to succeed in commerce and industry.
+UWS offers professionally focused Business courses, providing students with sought-after skillsets to succeed in commerce and industry.
 Our recent graduates are now working with some of the biggest names in business including RBS, Shell, Ford and IBM.

 We welcome Scottish, UK and international students and consider all applicants on an individual basis.